Next-generation allogeneic cell therapies

 Expanded access to investigational medicines

-At Caribou, we are committed to developing transformative genome-edited allogeneic, or off-the-shelf, cell therapies, including chimeric antigen receptor T (CAR-T) cell therapies for hematologic malignancies and CAR-NK cell therapies for solid tumors.
+At Caribou, we are committed to developing transformative genome-edited allogeneic, or off-the-shelf, cell therapies, including chimeric antigen receptor T (CAR-T) cell therapies for hematologic malignancies.
 These investigational therapies have not yet been approved by regulatory authorities, such as the U.S. Food and Drug Administration (FDA).
 We are focused on conducting the clinical trials necessary to apply for regulatory approvals to make our allogeneic cell therapies broadly available to patients.

 “Expanded access” refers to the use of an investigational therapy outside of a clinical trial for the potential treatment of a serious or immediately life-threatening condition.
 At this time, Caribou does not have active expanded access protocols nor does it currently provide access to its investigational therapies on an expanded access basis.